Mount Allison Mounties

 The Mount Allison Mounties are the varsity athletic teams that represent Mount Allison University in Sackville, New Brunswick, Canada.

 The Mounties sports teams play their matches at Alumni Field which seats 2,500.

 Athletics and recreations

 The Mount Allison University Athletics & Recreation is led by Pierre Arsenault.
 Arsenault came to Mount Allison from the New Brunswick Golf Association, where he served as executive director for seven years.
 Prior to this, Arsenault worked with Hockey Canada's Atlantic Centre of Excellence, the Saskatchewan Hockey Association, and with the University of Ottawa's Gee-Gees Varsity Hockey Team.
 He holds a Bachelor of Physical Education (concentration in sports administration) from the University of New Brunswick and a master's degree in sport administration from the University of Ottawa.

 Varsity teams

+Football

+The Mounties football program has been in operation since 1955.
+The team has made two appearances in the Vanier Cup, first in 1984, and then in 1991.
+The team has won six Jewett Trophy conference championships in their 14 appearances, most recently during the team's undefeated 2014 season.

+The program has also featured a Hec Crighton Trophy winner, Éric Lapointe, who won the award twice and was elected into the Canadian Football Hall of Fame based on his university career with the Mounties.

+Former teams

+Men's ice hockey

+The men's ice hockey team was active from 1896 through 1998 before being dropped as a varsity sport.
+World War II forced the team to stop playing for a time but they returned as soon as the fighting was over.

+The program experienced a revival in the early 80s, winning two division titles, but that success was short-lived.
+In 1998, citing a need to reallocate funds to other programs as well as gender equality necessities, Athletic Director Jack Drover terminated the ice hockey program.

+Club teams

-Mount Allison Mounties teams compete in:
+The Mount Allison Mounties also field club teams in: